NFTs

 });

-If token is approved for account this account can be burn token from:
+If a token is approved for an account, that account can burn the token without first transferring it:

 collectionId,